rubyworks/rulebow/README.md

 ### Continuous Integration

-Osu can be run continuously by via the `-a/--autofire` option.
+Ergo can be run continuously by via the `-a/--autofire` option.
 To set the interval provide then number of seconds to wait between firings.

 ```
-    $ osu -a 60
+    $ ergo -a 60
 ```

-This will run osu every 60 seconds.
+This will run ergo every 60 seconds.
 By default the periodicity is 300 seconds, or every 5 minutes.
 To stop autofiring us `kill` on the pid provided.
 (Note we will make an easier way to do this eventually.)

 ### Building Useful Rules

-Osu doesn't dictate how rule procedures are coded.
+Ergo doesn't dictate how rule procedures are coded.
 It's just Ruby.
 While it does provide easy access to FileUtils methods, beyond that the how of things is completely up to the developer.